Key Stage One

-In Key Stage One our goal is to provide the opportunities for a child to invent and discover and we aim to create children who are capable of doing new things.
+Key Stage One encompasses Year One and Year Two and helps your children make the transition into school from the Early Years to Year One.
+In Key Stage One our goal is to provide the opportunities for your child to invent, discover and learn.
+We aim to create children who are capable of learning with great vision, imagination and creativity.

-On alternate week's children win Key Stage One will visit our school library and choose a book to store at home.
+On alternate weeks children in Key Stage One will visit our school library and choose a book to share at home with their parents.
+Children love visiting the library and this helps us to continue to develop their great love of literature.

 Our Topics ~ Year One